 If your loved one’s estate is of a lower value, in California it may be possible to use an affidavit or small estate petition to transfer property to heirs instead of going through the formal probate process.
 The California Probate Code offers shortened and less costly transfer options and procedures depending on the nature of the assets.
 We would be happy to assess the decedent’s estate to see if we can save you time and money

-Depending on the case load of a particular court, and the complexity of the case, a court supervised probate proceeding lasts on average approximately twelve (12) to eighteen (18) months from the date a Personal Representative is appointed by the Court.
+Depending on the caseload of a particular court, and the complexity of the case, a court-supervised probate proceeding lasts on average approximately twelve (12) to eighteen (18) months from the date a Personal Representative is appointed by the Court.

 California statute has set forth certain guidelines for attorney and executor fees in regards to probate, though the courts may order higher fees for particularly complex cases.
 Fees are based on the appraised value of the Estate as follows: 4% of the first $100,000 of the estate, 3% of the next $100,000, 2% of the next $800,000, 1% of the next $9,000,000, and .5% for the next $15,000,000.